alvinf7989/sep11-freedom-project/blog/entry01.md

 ## EDP
 My first step of the Engineering Design Process is of course the **defining** part of the process.
 However, I'm also using research to figure out how to use Kaboom, so does that mean I'm also on the _researching_ part of the process?
 ## Skills
-The skill(s) I have acquired was **Debugging**, as I learned to tinker with the `pos()` values as well as tinkering with the `loadSprite()` function.
+The skill I have acquired was **Debugging**, as I learned to tinker with the `pos()` values as well as tinkering with the `loadSprite()` function.
 Although it may not seem like that, by changing the image and renaming it to something else, I confirmed that I tinkered with this function.

+And that concludes my entire entry.
+This was just the beginning of our Freedom Project.
+I do wish to remember what we did with all these entries after filling them out with the Freedom Project.
+But anyways, stay tuned for Entry 2 where I talk about (This is where I put what I will do for entry 2.
+Since this is unknown we have to leave it blank.)
+And as always, see ya next time!
 #### Sources
 [How I Made Kaboom Template](tool/day1.html)